manny1206/spotify-recommender/README.md

 This repo contains a barebones React app with a single component.
 You will use this as the "base" version of your Interactive Front-end application for HW Assignment #4.
 You will simply create a copy of this repo through GitHub classroom and then work in that repo.

-## Homework Assignment 3 Detailed Instructions
+## Homework Assignment 4 Detailed Instructions

-You can find the deatiled instructions for HW Assignment #4 on the [course webpage](https://cs.gmu.edu/~kpmoran/teaching/swe-432-f21/hw4).
+You can find the detailed instructions for HW Assignment #4 on the [course webpage](https://cs.gmu.edu/~kpmoran/teaching/swe-432-f21/hw4).
 Please read these carefully before getting started.

 ## Running this Project Locally